Maria's Cookbook

 Share on FacebookShare on Twitter

-• 4 tablespoons olive oil (go for the good stuff here)
+• 4 tablespoons olive oil — use the good bottle

 • ½ cup dry white wine

-• 1 tablespoon fresh lemon juice, plus extra wedges for serving
+• 1 tablespoon fresh lemon juice, plus wedges for serving

 • 2 tablespoons chopped parsley